bgoonz/docs-collection/github/rest/guides/basics-of-authentication.md

 </html>
 ```

-(If you're unfamiliar with how Sinatra works, we recommend [reading the Sinatra guide][Sinatra guide].)
+(If you're unfamiliar with how Sinatra works, we recommend [reading the Sinatra guide][sinatra guide].)

 Also, notice that the URL uses the `scope` query parameter to define the
 [scopes][oauth scopes] requested by the application.
 For our application, we're